 SBMR recommends the use of Entity IDs which identify the sensor association with a physical container.
-SBMR reserves the following Entity IDs in Table 19 to identify SoC firmware (e.g. pre-EFI firmware), and SoC Management Software (e.g. Satellite/Service Management Software).
+SBMR reserves the following Entity IDs in Table 19 to identify SoC firmware (for example, pre-EFI firmware), and SoC Management Software (for example, Satellite/Service Management Software).
 These values are reserved from the OEM System Integrator defined range 0xD0 - 0xFF.

-Table 19: IPMI Entity IDs
+Table 19: IPMI entity IDs